uwrit/leaf/docs/admin/concept/REFERENCE.md

 <p align="center"><img src="https://github.com/uwrit/leaf/blob/master/docs/admin/images/concept_constraint.gif"/></p>

-To constrain access to certain users or groups:
+To restrict access to certain users or groups:

 1) In the `Admin` screen, create a new Concept or click an existing Concept to edit.